-Dropbox can be installed on Mac, Windows, Linux, iOS, Android (including Kindle Fire), and BlackBerry.
+Dropbox can be installed on macOS, Windows, Linux, iOS and Android (including Kindle Fire).

 Locate the file in Dropbox

 (Note: Dropbox now has an ebook-viewer function which will attempt to display your file.
-Don't use it.
-It's terrible.
-You need to download the ebook file and view it in iBooks.)
+Don’t use it.
+It’s terrible.
+You need to download the ebook file and view it in a dedicated reader app.)

 First we use the Dropbox app on the iPad to locate the ebook file.
 In this example it is the A Question of Attribution.epub file.
 Select the file and Dropbox will download it:

 Open the ebook file in another app

 Dropbox can’t view ebook files, but tapping the share icon at the top of the screen brings up a useful menu.
 Select the Open In… option:

 Now choose an app that can view ebook files.
 In this case we choose the Open in iBooks option: